Better Me

 • Eat a healthy diet, low in greasy, fatty foods

-• Practice relaxation and deep breathing techniques, such as yoga or meditation
+• Practice relaxation techniques, such as yoga or meditation

 If you experience a panic attack for the first time, talk to your health care provider.
 Since symptoms of a panic attack can mimic other health conditions, you’ll want to have your symptoms checked out.

-• Close your eyes and practice deep, slow breathing
+• Close your eyes and focus on breathing slowly

-• Remind yourself to stay calm and that it will pass
+• Remind yourself that the feeling will pass

 Related mental health articles: